andreasspindler/secure-sudo.sh/README.md

 To set the password you have to run `passwd` to set it initially.

-To remove the user:
+To remove the user again:

 ~~~sh
  $ sudo deluser testuser
  $ sudo rm -rf /home/testuser
 ~~~

+## Todos ##

+- add a TERM handler that kills the heartbeat process
+- copy all functions to `libsudo.sh` to be sourced by scripts

 ## Copyright ##

 Copyright 2025 Andreas Spindler <info@andreasspindler.de>.

-I am a freelancer and systems developer with 30+ years of experience.
+The author is a freelancer and systems developer with 30+ years of experience.

+As in the old days, this code was hand-written without the help of AI (exception: Google Translate).

 This project is licensed under the terms of the MIT license.